aarsonline/aarsonline.github.io/class2/ala/REF.md

 Hilander, Taru, et al. "Editing activity for eliminating mischarged tRNAs is essential in mammalian mitochondria."
 Nucleic Acids Research 46.2 (2018): 849-860.

+Putney, Scott D., and Paul Schimmel.
+"An aminoacyl tRNA synthetase binds to a specific DNA sequence and regulates its gene transcription."
+Nature 291.5817 (1981): 632-635.

+Vo, My-Nuong, et al. "ANKRD16 prevents neuron loss caused by an editing-defective tRNA synthetase."
+Nature 557.7706 (2018): 510-515.